Suleman275/MiniLobby/README.md

 ## Testing

 The project includes a Postman test collection and environment to facilitate API testing.
-You can find these files in the `tests` folder.
+You can find these files in the `Postman Tests` folder.

 ### Running Tests